 2. Liability Insurance

-This means your liability insurance provides you with an attorney at the insurance company's expense to protect your interests.
-Many times, this is more important than coverage for the actual amount of the damages!
+Your liability insurance also provides you with an attorney at the insurance company's expense to protect your interests.
+In some cases, this is more important than coverage for the actual amount of the damages.

 3. Medical Payments

 This insurance is similar to PIP insurance, as it pays for your own medical expenses (and those of your passengers) regardless of who causes the accident.
 In “no-fault” states like Florida, it is supplemental to your PIP coverage, and covers both your PIP deductible and your medical expenses in excess of the mandatory PIP coverage.